sheifg/schedule-table/README.md

 # HTML Schedule Table

-Purpose of this coding is to practce the HTML basics learned.
+Purpose of this coding is to practice the HTML basics learned.
 You must write a code that creates an html time schedule and includes:
 - creating a table
 - adding images